somunachima/shopping-run/README.md

 ### Known Issues
 - Prevent the deletion of the saved list when deleting items from the shopping list
 - Prevent redirection to shopping list page when unsaving or deleting items on the saved list page
-- Allow users to add their own profile photo if they are not using a Google Account

 ## Setup:
 - Clone project